V. N. Navaratnam

 Vallipuram Nallathamby Navaratnam (வல்லிபுரம் நல்லதம்பி நவரத்தினம்; 5 June 1929 – 29 January 1991) was a Sri Lankan Tamil lawyer, politician and Member of Parliament.

 Early life and family

 Navaratnam was born on 5 June 1929 in Chavakachcheri in northern Ceylon.
 He was educated at Drieberg College, Chavakachcheri and Jaffna Central College.
-After school he joined Ceylon Law College, graduating as an advocate.
+He later joined Ceylon Law College, graduating as an advocate.

 Navaratnam had three sons (Sri Namachchivaya, Vallipurananda and Sri Shanmugananda) and a daughter (Maitreyi).

 Career

 Navaratnam was called to the bar in 1954 and practised law in Jaffna, specialising in criminal law.
 He taught at schools for a brief period.

-Navaratnam stood as the Illankai Tamil Arasu Kachchi's (Federal Party) candidate in Chavakachcheri at the 1956 parliamentary election.
-He won the election and entered Parliament.
+Navaratnam became a Member of entered Parliament after winning the 1956 parliamentary election as the Illankai Tamil Arasu Kachchi (Federal Party) candidate in Chavakachcheri.
 He was re-elected at the March 1960, July 1960, 1965 and 1970 parliamentary elections.